 What we have in Judges is a similar chiastic structure, on a larger scale.
 I wrote about this in my first encounter with Judges for this blog, considering how Judges begins with the honour of women and ends with complete dishonour, to put it mildly.

-The X in the chiastic center is Gideon, who represents and reveals, as my friend James puts it, a constant turning, toward God, away from God.
+The X in the chiastic center is Gideon, who represents and reveals a constant turning, toward God, away from God.
 Gideon’s life flows out of the story of Deborah, a story foretelling Christ’s victory in union with His Bride.
 And Gideon’s life ends with his greed for women, out of which emerges a poisonous seed.

 So in interpreting the story of Deborah, we need to remember that women are crucial in what God is saying in Judges.
 To illustrate all this, let’s return to my original point about Judges 4 and 5, that what we witness in the story of Deborah, Barak and Jael is a flawless picture of the Gospel itself.

 What I argued yesterday is that this story points us beyond these individual characters to see God’s story of redemption in full: God the Father, sending God the Son to battle the enemies of the Gospel.
 And who gets the glory here?
 The seed of the woman, pictured in Jael the woman, a beautiful portrait of Christ’s victory in complete and perfect union with His Bride.

 To help explain the meaningfulness of Judges 4:9, let’s consider Deborah and Barak but mirrored in the story of Abimelech, King of the Brambles.
 I’ve already written about this story elsewhere so I won’t cover all of it again here.
 Instead, consider a few ways God holds up a mirror to the Gospel in these two stories.